If you or your team excel at setting B2B discovery calls,

 Manager yourself properly by being setup with the basics from the beginning.
 That has far more impact on your closing than “magic words” used on poorly qualified prospects when you are desperate to make any deal.

-9. Most call lists that are far too large for available time and resources.
+9. Most call lists are far too large for available time and resources.

 Pull down a call list many times larger than you or your sales team can call and you guarantee wasted time, inefficiency, poor targeting and calling frustration.
 Heed this b2b sales tip at your peril.